NYC Honorary Street Names

 Location:At the intersection of 224th Street and 120th Avenue

-Honoree: Barbara Clark (1939-2016) represented southeast Queens in the New York State Assembly from 1986 until her death in February of 2016.
-At the time of her death she was the Assembly's Deputy Majority Whip.
-She also served as Chair of its Education, Children and Families, and Environmental Conservation Committees; and head of the Education Committee of the Black, Puerto Rican and Hispanic Caucus.
-She was also head of the New York State Women’s Legislative Caucus and a Commissioner of the Education Commission of the States.
-She was a fierce supporter of quality public education and was a leader in the campaign to obtain funds through the lawsuit of the Campaign For Fiscal Equity.
+Honoree: Barbara Clark (1939-2016) represented southeast Queens in the NYS Assembly from 1986 to her death in 2016, when she was the Assembly's Deputy Majority Whip.
+She was also Chair of its Education, Children and Families, and Environmental Conservation Committees; head of the Education Committee of the Black, Puerto Rican and Hispanic Caucus; head of the NYS Women’s Legislative Caucus; and a Commissioner of the Education Commission of the States.
+She was a fierce supporter of quality public education and a leader in the campaign to obtain funds through the lawsuit of the Campaign For Fiscal Equity.
 She established the first magnet schools at Andrew Jackson High Schools in Cambria Heights, for she believed that the classes at the High School were too large.
 She supported schools in the City with such educational enhancements as video studios and legal resource centers.
 Her legislation included banning predatory lending and increasing support for health care.
-Her allocations supported important civic and educational groups in her communities.
-Her colleagues termed her “a bold, courageous and dedicated public servant who defended the well-being of her fellow New Yorkers in every way possible.”
 (Miller)

 Avenue of the Boldest (Queens)

 Honoree: This road leads to the Rikers Island Correctional Facility and its designation honors the Correctional Officers who keep that facility safe.